JocysCom/UMQF/MORA/analysis/hitler-kershaw/entities/hitler-actions.md

 **Total for Anschluss:** -251,256 + -10,440 = **-261,696**

 ### 16 Czechoslovakian State & People - victims of annexation and invasion

+Context: Throughout 1938, Hitler engineered a crisis over the Sudetenland, aiming to destroy Czechoslovakia militarily.
+Although the Munich Agreement temporarily averted war, Hitler remained determined to eliminate the Czech state, viewing the agreement as a "loss of face" that cheated him of a military triumph.

 • ΔOS(Czechs) = -0.30 (loss of sovereignty, occupation, dismemberment)
 • VSA(Czechs) = 0.58